jolammi/RandomArticleWhatsappSharer/README.md

 - A great way to learn something new every day
 - A good start to develop something else to be shared via WhatsApp using Python

-**The element that is used for selecting the message field in WhatsApp Web may change and therefore the software may become unusable.
-If this happens, please notify me so that I know to repair the selector.**